dbgarlisch/tcl-Param/docs/API.md

 See also [BuiltIn Base Types](BuiltInBaseTypes.md) and [VTOR::objectProto_](CustomBaseTypes.md#validator-variables).

 ## Parameter Object Variables
 These variables are managed by the parameter object.
-An typical application should not need to access these values directly.
+A typical application should not access these values directly.
+However, these values will often be directly accessed by [validators](CustomBaseTypes.md#validators).

 ### $obj::self_
 The object's namespace name.
 The same value returned by [Param new](API.md#param-new).